 2. We will follow CDC guidelines for cleaning and disinfecting community facilities.

 3. We will follow the recommendations of the CDC and limit our class sizes.

-5. All employees, board members, volunteers, students, and actors for MCT will wear a mask when in the MCT facility.
+4. Masks are strongly recommended, but not required, for all employees, board members, volunteers, students, and actors for MCT when in the MCT facility.

 This policy will be updated as situations change and as information is provided by the CDC and Minnesota Department of Health.